-When you’re trying to get a home ready for renting, it’s very tempting to just invest willy-nilly in a number of different areas to try to improve its appeal to potential tenants.
+When you’re trying to rent your home, it’s very tempting to just invest willy-nilly in a number of different areas to try to improve its appeal to potential tenants.
 However, there are certain investments which are much more cost-effective, and which carry much greater weight with tenants than others.
 Here are some of the most valuable upgrades you can make to your rental home, to get it rented out much faster.

 Bath and kitchen cabinets

 If you’ve ever watched a potential tenant walk through a home on an inspection, you’ll notice that one of the very first things they do is open the kitchen cabinets or the bathroom cabinets.
-If they notice that the paint or the wood is chipping off, or that the cabinet is just barely hanging on to the hinge, that could be a deal-breaker right there.
+If they notice that the paint or the wood is chipping off, or that the cabinet is just barely hanging on to the hinge, that could be a deal-breaker right there or you would failed to rent your home.
 It’s definitely worth your while to inspect all the hinges, and carry out a new paint job on your cabinets, in addition to make sure that the interior is clean and has no water damage.

 Another potential deal-breaker is the flooring that you have in your living areas.
 While flooring can certainly be pretty expensive, it also adds significantly to the value of your property.
 If you don’t have elegant hardwood flooring, then any kind of hard floors are usually easier to clean, and will provide the house with a contemporary kind of feel.
 If you have carpets anywhere in the home, make sure they’re clean before being inspected by potential tenants.